-The price-to-earnings ratio for PCB Bancorp stock stands at 8.57 as of Jun 3, 2026.
-This is based on the current EPS of $2.8 and the stock price of $24 per share.
-The current PE ratio is comparable to the past four-quarter average.
+The price-to-earnings ratio for PCB Bancorp stock stands at 10.18 as of Jul 2, 2026.
+This is based on the current EPS of $2.8 and the stock price of $28.51 per share.
+An increase of 17% has been recorded in the PE ratio compared to the average of 8.7 of the past four quarters.

 Maximum annual increase: 34.38% in 2024